 - Using a food processor or box grater, grate the cheese.

 - To assemble the lasagna, spread a thin layer of the poblano sauce on the bottom of the pan.
-Next, put a single layer of oven-ready lasagna noodles on top of the sauce.
-You can break noodles into smaller pieces to cover the whole pan.
+Next, put a single layer of oven-ready lasagna noodles on top of the sauce, overlapping just slightly.

 - Place another layer of noodles, then the remaining chicken and veggies, and another third of the grated cheese and sauce.